-- Teachers have poor or inadequate subject knowledge and they have little awareness of how students learn. - Lessons are poorly planned and time is used unproductively; lessons are monotonous with no variety. - No resources are used other than textbooks or teacher-talk. - Teachers make no use of questioning to check understanding. - Teachers do not meet the learning needs of all groups and individuals, including those students requiring additional help with their learning. - Not all groups of students make sufficient progress. - Teachers do not give students enough scope to develop their own approaches to learning and to think for themselves.
+- Teachers have poor or inadequate subject knowledge and they have little awareness of how students learn. - Lessons are poorly planned and time is used unproductively; lessons are monotonous with no variety. - No resources are used other than textbooks or teacher-talk. - The learning environment does little to promote curiosity, understanding or learning. - Teachers make no use of questioning to check understanding. - Teachers do not meet the learning needs of all groups and individuals, including those students requiring additional help with their learning. - Not all groups of students make sufficient progress. - Teachers do not give students enough scope to develop their own approaches to learning and to think for themselves.